The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Technical Overview

-Although the number of substreams needed to handle all points might be very large, intuitively there is no need to keep more than $k$ substreams.
-This is roughly because if a point $q$ is rejected from all $k$ substreams $D_1,\dots,D_k$, then there is a sequence of points $p_1,\dots,p_k$, where \begin{enumerate}[(i)] \compactify \item $p_i$ belongs to the $i$th substream, \item these $k$ points (as well as~$q$) are pairwise geometrically far away from each other, \item timewise, these points are nested, i.e., $p_{i+1}$ is dominated by~$p_i$ and~$q$ is dominated by~$p_k$. \end{enumerate} So as long as $q$ is not expired, then all points $p_1,\dots,p_k$ are also active, and so we have a certificate that any solution for $k$-center must have a large value with regard to $\gamma$.
-Thus, there is no need to keep such a point~$q$, and more generally, we show that in our final algorithm there is no need to store more than~$k$ substreams.
+\subparagraph*{A Simplified Scenario.} We define~$D_1$ as the substream containing all long points~$p$, as well as each point~$q$ that is geometrically close to a long point~$p$ in $D_1$ that dominates it.
+If a point $q$ is not geometrically close to any long point in $D_1$ that dominates it, then $q$ is fed to the second substream~$D_2$.
+All points passed on to~$D_2$ are then processed in the same manner as for~$D_1$, and the residual points not handled by $D_2$ are again passed to the next layer, etc. If a point is rejected from the final substream~$D_k$, it is discarded.
+If each substream is allowed to use unlimited space, then there is no need to discard any long items and we can show that~$k$ substreams are sufficient.
+If a point~$q$ is rejected from all $k$ substreams $D_1,\dots,D_k$, then there is a sequence of points $p_1,\dots,p_k$ such that \begin{enumerate}[(i)] \compactify \item $p_i$ belongs to the $i$th substream, \item these $k$ points (as well as~$q$) are pairwise geometrically far away from each other, \item the points are nested timewise, i.e., $p_{i+1}$ is dominated by~$p_i$ and~$q$ is dominated by~$p_k$. \end{enumerate} As long as $q$ is not expired, then all points $p_1,\dots,p_k$ are also active, which provides a certificate that any solution for $k$-center must have a large value with respect to $\gamma$.
+Thus, there is no need to keep~$q$, and more generally, to maintain more than~$k$ substreams.

-The above intuition would work if the algorithm for each substream kept {\em all} valid long items.
-The challenge, however, is that the algorithm of \cite{Cohen-AddadSS16} for sliding window, which one would like to use for each substream, further prunes the set of long items to satisfy its space requirement, and because there is no coordination for the pruning of the items in different substreams, the conditions~(i)--(iii) outlined above can no longer be guaranteed.
-Hence, directly adapting the algorithm of \cite{Cohen-AddadSS16} does not provide space guarantees in the general expiration model because the number of substreams cannot be bounded.
+To bound the space within each substream, a naive approach would be to apply the algorithm of~\cite{Cohen-AddadSS16} to each substream independently.
+However, because the pruning of long items is not coordinated between the substreams, it becomes impossible to maintain conditions~(ii) and~(iii) simultaneously.
+Consider three points~$p_i$, $p_j$, $p_\ell$ with~$i<j<\ell$ such that~$p_i$ is discarded between the insertions of~$p_j$ and~$p_\ell$.
+Then the algorithm cannot check whether~$p_\ell$ is geometrically close to~$p_i$, so condition~(ii) may be violated.
+If~$p_i$ is replaced with another point~$p'_i$ from~$D_i$, then it cannot be guaranteed that~$p'_i$ dominates~$p_j$, so condition~(iii) may be violated.
+Thus, a more coordinated approach is needed.